LinArcX/kindd/README.md

 `cd ..; build/kindd`

+## Polkit
+**kindd** uses pkexec internally.
+For most Desktop environments, there is a pkexec agent already installed.
+Like these:
+- xfce-polkit
+- polkit-gnome
+- pantheon-agent-polki
+- mate-polkit
+- polkit-kde-agent

+But users of windows managers(like i3, dwm, awesome, ...) should install an agent.
+After downloading polkit-agent, paste this line into your wm's config file.(For i3, it's: __i3/config__):

+- polkit-gnome
 ### Tip for Windows-manager's Users
-**kindd** uses pkexec internally.
-For most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other WMs) should install an agent.
-I prefer to use `polkit-gnome`.
-After downloading this packges, paste this line into __i3/config__ file:

 #### Arch users
 Just paste this line into your i3.config: